EGE-Group-Concordia-University/howtos/howtos/VirtualBox/natnetwork.md

 # Nat networks

 ## Creation
-Nat networks can be created in Files>settings
+Nat networks can be created in Files>Preferences under Network.

 ## Port forwarding
-In Files>settings choose your netowrk and click on edit properties.
+In Files>Preferences>Network choose your network and click on edit properties.

 ## Assign a fixed IP to your virtual machine
 In an ubuntu machine modify `/etc/netplan/00-installer-config.yaml` to look as follows: